dpiponi/Stellarator/README.md

 (Status: See Goals below.
 This project is as complete as I want to make it for now.)

+There is another VCS emulator out there with a similar name.
+If this gets to be a problem I'll rename this.
+I just happen to love [stellarators](https://en.wikipedia.org/wiki/Stellarator) having once worked on a fusion related project.

 Some combinations of ghc and SDL may produce slightly wrong colours.
 I saw this problem once but it seems to have gone away again.

 It'll run Adventure if you have the rom.